A Visit to our Cooking Passport to Provence Cooking Vacation

 Their passion for hospitality and local cuisine is immediately obvious.
 Our “tea” turned out to be a smorgasbord of delicious pastries, cookies, cakes, tarts, fruit, fresh-squeezed juices, and so on.
 Father and son chefs Rene and Jean-Francois have created a perfect blend of fine dining and country charm in the hotel’s two restaurants.
-But what really sets Hostellerie Berard apart, and the reason you should call it home during your next cooking vacation in Provence, is their love of teaching.
+But what really sets Hostellerie Berard apart is their love of teaching.

 In addition to the Hostellerie and its restaurants (not to mention its award-winning spa), what makes this culinary program so special is the Bastide.
 Located in a 19th century farmhouse just a few minutes away, the Bastide des Saveurs is home to the family’s cooking classes.
 Part cooking school, part museum, the Bastide contains both an historical 19th century Provençal country kitchen, and a fully modern one where Chef Rene teaches the cooking lessons.
 Surrounding the Bastide are exquisite herb, vegetable, and flower gardens.
 As our visit to the Bastide wound down, Chef Jean-Francois busied himself collecting fresh herbs and veggies for that evening’s dinner service.
-I didn’t want to leave, and once you experience our Cooking Passport to Provence trip, neither will you.
+I didn’t want to leave, and if you go yourself, neither will you!